Amohiz/Abdul-Mohiz/README.md

 ## My background 💁🏻‍♂️
-🌁 Born in Pakistan 🇵🇰 and raised in Richmond, CA (East Bay Area).
+🌁 Born in Pakistan and raised in Richmond, CA (East Bay Area)
-🧳 Murphy Elementary => Portola Middle => EC High => UC Berkeley => JonesIT => What's next?
+🧳 Moved to the states when I was two with my mother while my father was here working.
-🐻 Began my college journey at Cal as an undergrad pursuing Political Economics
-💻 Shortly after, I took my first Intro to Economics class taught by Professor Olney, I became really drawn to it.
+🐻 Began my college journey at Cal as an undergrad pursuing Economics 💻 Shortly after, I took my first Intro to Economics class taught by Professor Olney- I became drawn to it
+🧑‍🏫 Worked various independent roles to support the family while being a full time student.
+🔋 Landed my first full time job at JONESIT the last semester I was at CAL.
+Currently working there as an IT Consultant.
+However, in my freetime, I am learning Python and enjoying the language and looking to grow in the corporate world.
 ❓ But what's next?
-I'm currently exploring opportunities that apply agile problem-solving, creativity, and technical skills to resolve difficult and nebulous issues, primarily in the fields of data science, data engineering, and data/product analytics
+I'm currently exploring opportunities that apply agile problem-solving, creativity, and technical skills to resolve difficult and nebulous issues, primarily in the fields of data analyst, product management, and entry level programming

 ## Hobbies of mine 🙈